solojavier/BankOCR/README.md

 ## How to run?

-Use the following command:
+Use the following commands:

 ```
-ruby bin/bank_ocr_kata.rb
+gem install backocr
+bankocr ./bin/input.in ./bin/output
 ```

 * It will generate a file under /bin directory with results
-* If you want to modify input edit file /bin/ocr_input.in
+* If you want to modify input edit file /bin/input.in

 ## Tests